Shelpin/Guardiaen/README.md

 # Guardiæn

-# Telegram Group spammer kicker bot with CAS Integration
+# Telegram Group spammer kicker bot

 ## Objective
 This bot is designed to help administrators of large Telegram groups manage and remove users who have been flagged as spammers in the Combot Anti-Spam (CAS) system.
-The bot performs an initial cleanup by cross-referencing group members with a local CAS-banned users list and then periodically syncs with the CAS feed to keep the group free of banned users.
+The bot performs an initial cleanup by cross-referencing group members with a local CAS-banned users list and then the admin can kick them out by running another command.
 ## Features

 - **Initial Group Member Scan**: Cross-checks group members against a local `cas_users.csv` CAS-banned list and generates a `matched_users.csv` file with any matches.
 - **One-Time Mass Kick**: Allows the admin to kick and ban all users listed in `matched_users.csv` after reviewing the list.
-- **Continuous Real-Time Sync with CAS Feed**: Periodically fetches the latest CAS feed from `https://cas.chat/feed` and automatically kicks any newly detected banned users.

 ## Setup Guide